-Being an equine/equitation scientist, Tanya has extensive knowledge of equine behaviour and learning, physiology and biomechanics.
+Being an equine/equitation scientist, Tanja has extensive knowledge of equine behaviour and learning, physiology and biomechanics.
 She can help you form a better connection with your horse by teaching you how to correctly apply equine learning theory in your daily interactions with your horse (learn more about the importance of learning theory in horse training).
-With her scientific and hands-on knowledge of equine behaviour and learning theory, Tanya can help you retrain "problem" horses by turning "bad" into "good" behaviours.
+With her scientific and hands-on knowledge of equine behaviour and learning theory, Tanja can help you retrain "problem" horses by turning "bad" into "good" behaviours.
 Her client-portfolio includes professional trainers, equestrian athletes, leisure riders, riders with special needs, children and seniors.

-Improving horse welfare through educating riders and trainers about the correct application of equine learning theory and classical training principles is Tanya’s main aim.
+Improving horse welfare through educating riders and trainers about the correct application of equine learning theory and classical training principles is Tanja’s main aim.
 Each rider and horse owner can learn to correctly train and handle horses without compromising rider safety and horse welfare.
 The basic principles of equine learning theory are very simple to understand and apply, and do not require previous experience in animal training.
 Contact us today to start this enlightening journey.

 Dubai, where she continued her academic education with a Master of Science in Quality Management (distinction).
 After graduation, she decided to take the horse riding instructor courses and

 examinations level 1 and 2 in Germany and resumed teaching activities at various stables in Dubai, where she also competed her own young mare in dressage, show jumping, and eventing, earning a

 UAE national championships title in dressage.
 Tanja trained and participated in clinics with international riders and olympic gold medalists, such as Matt Ryan (eventing), Boris Boor (show

 jumping), Nereide Goodman (dressage), Alan Fazakerley (show jumping), German diplom horse riding instructor Dieter Vogel (dressage and show jumping).
 On an academic level, Tanja continued her